-How to hire an accountant that fits your company (and budget)
+How to hire an accountant that fits your company (and budget).

-Small business owners are often great at multitasking.
+Startup owners are often great at multitasking.
 But handling finances can become overwhelming in no time — even the tiniest financial recordkeeping mistakes can result in a headache.
 A certified public accountant can tidy up your finances in a big way and even help you during tax time.
 But needing an accountant and knowing how to hire an accountant are two very different things.

 Hiring an accountant is an in-depth process that requires several steps.
 But before you start your search, it's essential to understand what an accountant does, and whether your business truly needs one.